 Judgements on both the nature of benefits and who are the beneficiaries are partly objective and partly subjective.
 They also raise difficulties of measurement, especially in attempting to quantify them in economic or financial terms.
+As the discussion of shortterm, research and long-term factors indicates, there are also significant issues of uncertainty which add to the difficulty both of attributing causality and of establishing legitimacy of any funding measures that impact on specific individuals or groups.

-In respect of the Rotorua lakes, one example is provided by the potential tourism impact.
+In respect of the Rotorua lakes, one example of the difficulty of identifying specific beneficiary groups is provided by the potential tourism impact.
 We interviewed two individuals with significant experience in the tourism industry, one of whom had been involved in planning roles both for Taupo and for Rotorua and the other who is chief executive of one of Rotorua's largest tourist attractions.